Freight technology: Truck freight

 The first steps to digitization in trucking came in the form of digital freight exchanges such as Teleroute and TIMOCOM.
 Greater efficiency in trucking is being achieved through intelligent freight technology such as automated interfaces that can help truckers and regulatory bodies reduce stops at weigh stations and time spent at border checkpoints.
 This improves schedule adherence, reduces administrative burdens, and increases fuel efficiency by minimizing time spent idling.
 Mobile tracking programs can also reduce theft and loss of cargo by recording instances where trailer doors are opened outside of approved areas (geo-fences) and alerting authorities.
 Growing automation of quoting and booking of truckload shipments and increased automation of matching trucks with appropriate loads in a timely manner is also working to maximize efficiency for shippers and consumers.
+Cargofy is an example of a freight technology company using artificial intelligence to automate freight procurement, load matching, dispatching and other logistics operations.
 Vehicle tracking has been used by shipping agents and freight forwarders to monitor the location of vehicles.
 They can also monitor traffic information, vehicle and driver data, and other real-time freight information.

 Due to the relatively short life cycle of three to four years for commercial trucks, implementation of new interfaces and freight technologies has progressed more quickly in trucking than in other sectors.
 Compared with other modes of transport such as aviation and rail, however, driverless technologies for road transport have lagged behind due to road environments being more complex than separated spaces for rail and air transport.